xhiccupx/xhiccupx/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;sombody how loves to innovate.
+💡 &nbsp;I try to find simple solutions for complex problems.

 ## 🔧 Latest work